Insight Into Recommended Use And Side Effects

 What Should I Look For In A “Cold” Remedy?

 Decongestants and/or antihistamines are the principal ingredients in “cold” remedies, but drying agents, aspirin (or aspirin substitutes), and cough suppressants may also be added.
 Therefore, consumers should choose remedies with ingredients best suited to combat their own symptoms.
 If the label does not clearly state the ingredients and their functions, ask the pharmacist to explain them.

 * May be available over the counter without a prescription, although often obtained at the counter itself.
 Read labels carefully, and use only as directed.

-The chart below makes it simple for you to determine which type of medicine is right for you, based on the symptoms that each treats.
+When treating cold symptoms with medications, the chart below makes it simple for you to determine which type of medicine is right for you, based on the symptoms that each treats.

 |MEDICINE||SYMPTOMS RELIEVED||SIDE EFFECTS|